Stuart Forster gets his teeth into the story of Goan sausage, an Indian delicacy from Goa and an early form of fusion food.

 Goan pork sausages

 So, who influenced whose cuisine?
 Did homesick sailors, soldiers and administrators long for foodstuffs fondly remembered from their homeland, far away?

 Did Goan cooks combine their know-how and the newly available ingredients to come up with winning recipes?

-Were the Goan wives of Portuguese settlers encouraged to cook more like their husbands’ mother?
+Were the Goan wives of Portuguese settlers encouraged to cook more like their husbands’ mothers?

 Portugal’s influence on Goan food

 Hindu dishes consumed within Goa tended to retain traditional vegetarian ingredients.
-Meanwhile Christian-influenced Goan food did not shy from using the newly introduced ingredients.
+Meanwhile, Christian-influenced Goan food did not shy from using the newly introduced ingredients.
 Meat also became a characteristic element.
-Sorportel is said to be derived from a dish popular around the Portuguese town of Castelo de Vide.
+Sorpotel is said to be derived from a dish popular around the Portuguese town of Castelo de Vide.